aspiazza/AJISAI/README.md

 - X-Misc
   > + Contains mermaid code used to create README images
-  > + Contains images for README file
+  > + Contain images for README file

 - Nucleus.py
   > + A nucleus file executes all functions related to training of model